 Well, taking the subway is highly recommended.
-You either take subway line 2 or Line 5 and get off at the stop of “Yonghegong”, exit from the Exit C. Turn left and walk along the sideway for about 450meters. then you will get to the entrane to Lama Temple.
+You either take subway line 2 or Line 5 and get off at the stop of “Yonghegong”( Lama Temple), exit from the Exit C.

 Opening Hours: 09:00 – 16:30 ( April – October)